Schiiss/blog/_posts/2025-11-11-databricks-mcp-catalog-the-missing-operational-layer-for-enterprise-agents.md

 There are some neat MCP integrations to S&P and Nasdaq and there are a few free ones to get started with.
 I will cover the easiest way to explore external MCP shortly.

-You can also more easily discover MCP servers hosted within your environment.
-Similar to traditional data products, discoverability is an important attribute of them, and I see MCP servers becoming products within your data and AI platform that will start to take on a lifecycle of their own.
+You can also more easily discover MCP servers hosted within your Databricks environment.
+If you think in terms of data products, discoverability is an important attribute of them, and I see MCP servers becoming products within your data and AI platform that will start to take on a lifecycle of their own and enable agents within your environment to interact with your enterprise data.

 You can now explore MCP servers within your environment in the 'Agents' tab: